vmware-archive/old-weblogic-buildpack/README.md

    * Domain configuration (Required)

      The **`.wls`** folder should contain a single yaml file that contains information about the target domain, server name, user credentials etc.
-     There is a sample [Domain config ](resources\wls\wlsDomainConfig.yml) bundled within the buildpack that can be used as a template to modify/extend the resulting domain.
+     There is a sample [Domain config ](resources/wls/wlsDomainConfig.yml) bundled within the buildpack that can be used as a template to modify/extend the resulting domain.

-	 Refer to [domain](docs\domain_config.md) for more details.
+	 Refer to [domain](docs/container-wls-domain.md) for more details.

    * Scripts (Required)

-     There can be a **`script`** folder within **`.wls`** with a Jython script file, for generating the domain There is a sample [Domain creation script](resources\wls\script\wlsDomainCreate.py) bundled within the buildpack that can be used as a template to modify/extend the resulting domain.
+     There can be a **`script`** folder within **`.wls`** with a WLST jython script, for generating the domain There is a sample [Domain creation script](resources/wls/script/wlsDomainCreate.py) bundled within the buildpack that can be used as a template to modify/extend the resulting domain.

-	 Refer to [script](docs\script.md) for more details.
+	 Refer to [script](docs/container-wls-script.md) for more details.

    * JVM related configuration (non-mandatory)

      There can be a **`jvm`** folder within **`.wls`** with a yaml file for JVM configuration to be applied to the server instance.
-     There is a sample [JVM config](resources\wls\jvm\jvmConfig.yml) bundled within the buildpack that can be used as a template to modify/extend the resulting domain with additional datasources.
+     There is a sample [JVM config](resources/wls/jvm/jvmConfig.yml) bundled within the buildpack that can be used as a template to modify/extend the resulting domain with additional datasources.

-	 Refer to [jvm](docs\jvm.md) for more details.
+	 Refer to [jvm](docs/container-wls-jvm.md) for more details.

    * JDBC Datasources related configuration (non-mandatory)

      There can be a **`jdbc`** folder within **`.wls`** with multiple yaml files, each containing configuration relating to datasources (single or multi-pool).
-     There is a sample [JDBC config](resources\wls\jdbc\jdbcDatasource1.yml) bundled within the buildpack that can be used as a template to modify/extend the resulting domain with additional datasources.
+     There is a sample [JDBC config](resources/wls/jdbc/jdbcDatasource1.yml) bundled within the buildpack that can be used as a template to modify/extend the resulting domain with additional datasources.

-	 Refer to [jdbc](docs\jdbc.md) for more details.
+	 Refer to [jdbc](docs/container-wls-jdbc.md) for more details.

    * JMS Resources related configuration (non-mandatory)

-     There can be a **`jms`** folder within **`.wls`** with a yaml file, containing configuration relating to jms resources There is a sample [JMS config](resources\wls\jms\jmsConfig.yml) bundled within the buildpack that can be used as a template to modify/extend the resulting domain with JMS Destinations/Connection Factories.
+     There can be a **`jms`** folder within **`.wls`** with a yaml file, containing configuration relating to jms resources There is a sample [JMS config](resources/wls/jms/jmsConfig.yml) bundled within the buildpack that can be used as a template to modify/extend the resulting domain with JMS Destinations/Connection Factories.

-	 Refer to [jms](docs\jms.md) for more details.
+	 Refer to [jms](docs/container-wls-jms.md) for more details.

    * Foreign JMS Resources related configuration (non-mandatory)

      There can be a **`foreignjms`** folder within **`.wls`** with a yaml file, containing configuration relating to Foreign jms resources
-     There is a sample [Foreign JMS config](resources\wls\foreignjms\foreignJmsConfig.yml) bundled within the buildpack that can be used as a template to modify/extend the resulting domain with Foreign JMS Services.
+     There is a sample [Foreign JMS config](resources/wls/foreignjms/foreignJmsConfig.yml) bundled within the buildpack that can be used as a template to modify/extend the resulting domain with Foreign JMS Services.

-	 Refer to [foreignjms](docs\foreignjms.md) for more details.
+	 Refer to [foreignjms](docs/container-wls-foreignjms.md) for more details.

    * Security Resources related configuration (non-mandatory)